jadongao/fourier-analyzer/README.md

 # 4.How do I make it?

-Since March 2022, I have been exposed to the harmonic analyzer manufactured by physicist Albert Michelson for studying calculus and Fourier transform, and I am deeply attracted by its clever design.
+Since March 2022, I have been exposed to the Harmonic Analyzer manufactured by physicist Albert Michelson for studying calculus and Fourier transform, and I am deeply attracted by its clever design.
 So I wanted to make one myself at home.
 The entire process took a considerable amount of time and effort to complete each component.

 Sinusoid generator and Frequency generator are two key parts.